-Awarded to a junior or senior for overall excellence in the School of Geography and Development, recognizing overall GPA and service to the School or community.
+Awarded to a junior or senior for overall excellence in the School of Geography, Development & Environment, recognizing overall GPA and service to the School or community.
 The first faculty member who was trained as a geographer to be hired at the University of Arizona, Melvin E. Hecht was a kind and thoughtful man and a dedicated geographer who co-authored The Arizona Atlas and was an enthusiastic scholar of the Southwest.

 John Buttery Award

 Awarded for excellence in GIS and/or remote sensing, recognizing performance in related courses and service to the School or community.
 This award was established by John Buttery, a University of Arizona graduate who has been a pioneer in the application of GIS software and data.